* World equity markets extend decline for seventh day

 “The global economy faces some severe headwinds.
 Against that backdrop we see short-term de-risking of portfolios,” said Abi Oladimeji, head of investment strategy at Thomas Miller Investment.

 Economic growth in Germany, Europe’s largest economy, cooled to 0.2 percent over the July-September period compared with the previous three months, while data showed the wider 17-nation euro zone has slipped back into recession.

-Output in the euro area as a whole fell 0.1 percent in the third quarter after falling 0.2 percent in the April to June period, making it the second recession since 2009.
+Economic output in the euro area fell 0.1 percent in the third quarter after falling 0.2 percent in the April to June period, making it the second recession since 2009.

 “The double-dip is a fact,” said Martin Van Vliet, an economist at ING Bank.
 “What you notice is that the recession in southern Europe is slowly creeping to other countries.”

-The euro rallied to a two-week high against the yen and also rose against the dollar, despite the gloomy euro zone data.
+The euro rallied to a two-week high against the yen and also rose against the dollar, despite the gloomy economic data for the euro zone.

 The euro was up 0.38 percent at $1.2782 from a previous session close of $1.2734.